Our group explores charge and energy transfer dynamics in

 emission.
 Through self-assembly we regulate molecular parameters

-such as intercomponent distance, bandgap or metal nanoparticle size
+such as intercomponent distance, bandgap or nanoparticle size which in turn

-Some examples highlighting recent results are shown below.
+Some examples highlighting our published work in this field are shown below.

 - Qdot-bridge-fullerene hybrids with controlled ET